ai-armageddon/FireFlies.ai-bulk-audio/README.md

 If you'd like to have videos converted to audio, files hosted and/or the process handled, feel free to reach out to me at the email above.

+## Recently added features
+- [x] Handle max upload file sizes.
+- [x] Add support for uploading audio files from a local directory.

 ## Potential Future Features feel free to submit pull requests for these features
-- [ ] Add support for uploading audio files from a local directory.
 - [ ] Add support for uploading audio files from a Google Drive folder.
 - [ ] Add support for uploading audio files from a Dropbox folder.
 - [ ] Add support for uploading audio files from an AWS S3 bucket.